 You will get seven actionable & practical cyber security travel tips that travelers can start employing right away.

 What if I don’t travel for work?

 No worries.
-The cyber security travels tips I offer here apply equally to leisure travelers as well as business travelers.
+The cyber security travels tips I offer here apply equally (for the most part) to leisure travelers as well as business travelers.
 The principles are largely the same.
 With the cyber security travel tips listed here, travelers of all types will be on their way to protecting themselves during their travels.